killingyouguy/PizzaPizzaRandomizer/README.md

 # PizzaPizzaRandomizer
 To help you decide what to order

 Sometimes you don't know what to order at Pizza Pizza.
 That is where the Pizza Pizza Randomizer comes in.
 It will generate for you a pizza which you can order at your local Pizza Pizza.

-Sometimes, the results are good:
+Here is a sample of a tasty pizza you can create:
-- Your base sauce is: Pesto and Creamy Garlic
+- Your base sauce is: Creamy Garlic Sauce
-- Your base cheese is: Four Cheese Base
+- Your base cheese is: Mozzarella Cheese
-- Special topping #1 is: Salami
+- Left side's special topping #1 is: Broccoli (1X)
-- Special topping #2 is: Sun-dried Tomatoes
+- Left side's special topping #2 is: Four Cheese Blend Topping (1X)
-- Special topping #3 is: Chili Peppers
+- Left side's special topping #3 is: Caramelized Onions (3X)

-Sometimes, the results are better:
-- Your base sauce is: No Sauce
-- Your base cheese is: No Cheese
-- Special topping #1 is: Olive Oil
+- Right side's special topping #1 is: Pineapple (1X)
-- Special topping #2 is: Balsamic Vinegar
+- Right side's special topping #2 is: Grilled Chicken (1X)
-- Special topping #3 is: Extra Cheese
+- Right side's special topping #3 is: Parmesan Cheese (4X)

+The author makes no guarantees about the price of the resulting pizza.